digi-embedded/android-sample-bluetoothlowenergy/README.md

 * One compatible device to host the application.
 * A USB connection between the device and the host PC in order to transfer and launch the application.
-* A remote Bluetooth Low Energy device to connect to
+* A remote Bluetooth Low Energy device to connect to.

 Demo setup
 ----------